 Disney Signature Plus Passport

 This is the Disneyland Pass of all Disneyland Passes.
 It allows you admission into both theme parks any day of the year without blackout dates.
 Like the Signature Passport, you also get free parking, up to 15% off select dining and up to 20% off select merchandise.
-Not only does this pass give you admission each day of the year, it includes the MaxPass feature.
+Not only does this pass give you admission each day of the year, it already includes the MaxPass feature.

 This pass is best for those who live locally, or are able to visit 3 - 4 or more times per year during peak season times.